Dyslexia and Phonological Impairment: Linking Reading to Voice Recognition

 They also theorized that listeners with dyslexia hearing a foreign language would be no more impaired in voice recognition than listeners without dyslexia, because both groups would lack specific familiarity with how the foreign language was supposed to sound.

-The journal Science reports their findings online today in an article titled "Human voice recognition depends on language ability."
+The journal Science reports their findings in an article titled "Human voice recognition depends on language ability."

 The neuroscientists found individuals with dyslexia were significantly worse at being able to consistently recognize the voices of the English speakers.
 They were about the same as listeners without dyslexia at recognizing the Chinese voices; both groups were very poor at recognizing voices speaking an unfamiliar language.